Aquatic Ecology & Biomonitoring

 The Biomonitoring Team has extensive experience in the design and implementation of complex ecological studies within aquatic habitats.
 Ecological surveys can use a number of approaches to determine the health of a system and pinpoint causes of poor ecosystem health.
 They can help bring to light sources of pollution, highlight habitat and water quality inadequacies and determine flow requirements.
 Our experienced team can provide a study framework that is tailored to suit specific requirements.

-The Biomonitoring Team has designed and conducted numerous fish surveys in the field as well as desktop studies.
+Our biomonitoring team design and conduct fish surveys in the field as well as desktop studies.
 We have been involved in a wide range of fish projects in all major regions of South Australia including the re-introduction of native species to degraded habitats; the determination of species distributions in impacted areas; the interactions between introduced and native fish and the improvement of techniques for the use of fish as environmental indicators.

 Different macroinvertebrates have varying methods of feeding, breathing and reproducing, requiring different water flow requirements.
 Determining which species are challenged by a particular flow pattern can be undertaken by reviewing existing ecosystem health data and/or conducting targeted assessments.
 The geographically extensive field experience of the Biomonitoring Team and their detailed knowledge of species distributions helps to build informed professional judgement that is used to conduct assessments of this type.